Natalia020/DentalOfficeWebService/README.txt

 Engineering thesis - a web service supporting the operation of a dental office from the perspective of four users.
-The work uses the Java programming language and the Spring Boot framework.
+The backend was created with the Java programming language and the Spring Boot framework.
 The graphical user interface was designed using HTML and CSS with the Thymeleaf component.
 Login is secured thanks to the Spring Security component.
 The database was created in MySQL.